We have compiled answers to the questions we are being asked in relation to the coronavirus pandemic.

 Categorised by theme, use the links below to navigate to the relevant section.

-During the pandemic, we stopped our programme of routine pharmacy inspections.
+During national lockdowns, we stopped our programme of routine pharmacy inspections.
 Instead we focused on providing support to registered pharmacies on their arrangements and plans, to help manage pressures and challenges during the pandemic.

-From April 2021, our inspectors are resuming visiting pharmacies that had previously not met all the standards, focusing on those pharmacies with published inspection reports where a six month re-inspection is due.
+From April 2021, our inspectors resumed visiting pharmacies that had previously not met all the standards, focusing on those pharmacies with published inspection reports where a six month re-inspection is due.
 Our inspectors are visiting these pharmacies to check whether they are meeting all the standards for registered pharmacies, and the inspector will produce a report for publication.
-We will also be inspecting pharmacies newly entered onto the register that have not previously been inspected.
+We are also inspecting pharmacies newly entered onto the register that have not previously been inspected.

 As we have done throughout the pandemic, we will continue to act quickly on any information we receive which suggests a risk to patient safety by undertaking intelligence-led inspections.

 How can I contact my inspector for advice about coronavirus?